 Feelings start gushing out of you.
 They can’t stop!
 They WON’T stop!
 OH MY WORD I CANNOT FIGURE OUT HOW TO CAP THIS EMOTIONAL WELL.
 STAHHHPPPPP!!!!
 Well…they can’t.
 Not now.
 Not until every feeling is completely out in the open and nothing else is bottled up.
 And now we have a big fat fight on our hands and everything is messy and ew.

-So share your feelings, and avoid the epic volcanic feeling explosion of 2015.
-Every other month.
+So share your feelings, and avoid the epic volcanic feeling explosion that’s bound to happen otherwise.

 Good!
 Smart choice.
 We know exactly what NOT to do in relationships.
 Plus, in order to have a healthy relationship, we need to be able to have support outside of it.
 And guess what?
 We happen to be experts at that, and we can figure it out together.
 Sign up today, and let’s get started!